-Situated in the Wasdale Valley, Wastwater is 3 miles long, half a mile wide and 260 feet deep, and the deepest of all the lakes.
+Wastwater is situated in the Wasdale Valley.
+This dramatic lake is 3 miles long, half a mile wide and 260 feet deep, and the deepest of all of England’s lakes.

 Wastwater is perhaps the most awe-inspiring of all the lakes.
 Surrounded by mountains, Red Pike, Kirk Fell, Great Gable and Scafell Pike – England’s highest mountain.